NetGovern/deployments/scripts/AddNewTenant/README.md

 * **Notify**: (Not mandatory, it can be changed in the UI after)
     The email to receive job status notifications

+---

-### You can download a zip file containing the scripts listed below and unzip them in the same folder in the new archive master VM to be deployed.
+### You can download the below zip file containing the scripts listed below and unzip them in the same folder in the new archive master VM to be deployed.

 <a href="https://bitbucket.netmail.com/projects/PUB/repos/deployments/raw/scripts/AddNewTenant/AddNewTenant.zip" target="_blank">AddNewTenant.zip</a>